Catalyzing the circular BioEconomy

-Harnessing the power of microorganisms, we are building a platform technology capable of turning industrial byproducts into healthier, more sustainable petrochemical alternatives.
+Harnessing the power of engineered microorganisms, we are building a a biomanufacturing suite capable of turning industrial byproducts into healthier, more sustainable petrochemical alternatives.

 Circularizing Waste Management

 Humans extract 88 billion tons of resources from nature every single year – over 1.75x faster than Earth is capable of regenerating them.
 As the population grows, we need to think twice about the composition of the products we use, how they’re made, and how that impacts their disposal and the environment.

 By using waste-based raw materials, our circular biomanufacturing practices will reduce both the cost and footprint of our portfolio.

 Creating Bio-Based, Biodegradable Plastic Resins and Additives

 The need for better plastic use and disposal practices is at the forefront of our transition to a circular economy.

 Bioplastics are benign to human health and offer a greener beginning and end of life than petroplastics.
-Polyhydroxybutrayte (PHB) is a fully bio-based and biodegradable polymer that can help replace petroplastics in goods in nearly every product they can be found in today.
+Polyhydroxyalkanoates (PHAs) are bio-based, biodegradable polymers that can help replace petroplastics in goods in nearly every product they’re found in today.
 Bio-based additives will help accelerate their adoption.

 Harnessing the Power of Biology

 Over millions of years, nature has evolved abilities that can solve our waste management crisis and replace petrochemicals.
-Advances in genetic engineering enable the optimization of these processes to develop scalable biomanufacturing processes.
+Advances in genetic engineering enable the fine-tuning of these processes to develop scalable precision biomanufacturing processes.

-Our proprietary bioprocess upcycles organic industrial byproducts into a plastic-like polymer produced naturally by microorganisms throughout the environment.
+Our bioprocesses upcycle industrial byproducts into bio-based chemicals and materials produced naturally by microorganisms found throughout the environment.